|

 Shibuya is the place I would often go to when I was still in high school – the energy here is palpable, fueled by the constant flow of people and the vibrant, youthful spirit that defines the area.

-If you are torn between Shinjuku or Shibuya, remember that Shinjuku offers a blend of business and modernity, while Shibuya is known for its youthful energy and fashion-forward trends.
+If you are torn between Shinjuku or Shibuya, remember that Shinjuku offers a mix of business and Japanese modernity, while Shibuya is known for its youthful energy and fashion-forward trends.
 The choice depends on personal preference for either a bustling business vibe or a dynamic, youthful atmosphere.

 Witnessing Japanese Culture